payara/ecosystem-maven/README.md

 - __artifactItem__ (optional): Defines payara-micro artifact with its coordinates.
 Specified artifact should be available in local maven repository.
 - __deployWar__ (optional | default: false): If the attached project is of type WAR, it will automatically be deployed to payara-micro if ```deployWar``` is set to ```true```.
 - __copySystemProperties__ (optional | default: false): Allows passing all system properties available within the maven build to the payara-micro execution.
-- __commandLineOptions__ (optional): Defines a lists of command line options that will be passed onto payara-micro
+- __commandLineOptions__ (optional): Defines a lists of command line options that will be passed onto payara-micro.
+Command line options can either be defined as key,value pairs or just as list of keys or values separately.

 ### stop